dominicrodger/dominicrodger.com.old/src/code/build-breaking.md

       location (also, I've not yet added `example_project` to my manifest file, so it's not installed by pip).

+[^4]: *"Travis CI needs write access for setting up service hooks for
+      your repositories when you request it, but it won't touch anything else."* &mdash;
+      [Getting Started - Travis CI Documentation][travis-docs]

-[^4]: I'd love there to be a workaround for this, but Travis is
-      awesome enough that I mostly just don't care.
+      I'd love there to be a workaround for this, but Travis is awesome enough that I mostly just don't care.

 [travis-ci]: http://travis-ci.org "Find out about Travis CI"